You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 This is not about making it from scratch but repurposing old gym equipment to make it more useful.

-A rebounder is a small trampoline that can be used as an exercise device.
+A rebounder is a small trampoline used as an exercise device.
 A rebounder can be transformed quickly into a friend.

 The guy is using a bowling ball.
-Personally, we would prefer something a little softer.
+We prefer something a little softer.

 Stair-climber

-These smart machines are very intelligent and give you a mini-set of steps that you can use to crunch your glutes.
+These innovative machines are brilliant and give you a mini-set of steps that you can use to crunch your glutes.

-Even small models can cost upwards of $400, so DIY options are welcome.
+Even small models cost $400, so DIY options are welcome.
 These are complex mechanical devices, so we don’t all have the ability to be Willy Wonka.

 Do not be afraid: There is help (or at your feet).
 Do you remember the things that you used to sneak into your bedroom after a long night?
 These might be helpful.
 Night vision goggles are not recommended.